-1. Why is the rail link justified?
+1. Why has the rail link been justified?

 For local people to travel for work, study, shopping and leisure, to draw in more visitors to the area, and to carry freight to and from major industrial operators in Levenmouth.

-According to the latest KnowFife data, the Levenmouth Area has a population of 37,824 and the adjoining Largo and East Neuk a population of 14,013 = a total of 51,837.
-The Strategic Land Allocation and local Plans for Levenmouth include building another 1,650 houses, swelling this population by a further estimated 4-5,000.
+Levenmouth is the largest urban area in Scotland – by far – with no direct rail link. (http://www.railbrit.co.uk/schemes/possible.htm).
+According to the latest KnowFife data, the Levenmouth area has a population of 37,824 and the adjoining Largo and southern East Neuk for which Leven would be a railhead has a population of 14,013 = a total of 51,837.
+The Strategic Land Allocation and local Plans for Levenmouth include building another 1,650 houses, swelling this population by a further estimated 3-4000.

 Finally, there are opportunities to support approximately 150 farm holdings in central-east Fife growing 2,500 ha of fruit and vegetables and fruit to supply UK supermarkets.
-Possibilities for supplying the huge Biomass plant at Markinch have been mooted.
+Possibilities for supplying the huge biomass plant at Markinch have been mooted.

 2. Other reasons?

-Overcoming deprivation and exclusion: In 2012, the Scottish Index of Multiple Deprivation (SIMD) indicated that 44.1% of the population in the Levenmouth Area reside in the 20% most deprived datazones in Scotland, with 18.8% in the 10% most deprived.
+Overcoming deprivation and exclusion: in 2012, the Scottish Index of Multiple Deprivation (SIMD) indicated that 44.1% of the population in the Levenmouth area reside in the 20% most deprived datazones in Scotland, with 18.8% in the 10% most deprived.
 Within Buckhaven, Methil and Wemyss villages the percentage of the population who are employment deprived is twice the Scottish and Fife average.
 Reconnecting the area by train will bring easier ways for people to travel to work and study, and encourage more visitors, trade and business investment in the area.

 The Fife Circle service which presently terminates at Thornton has already built into its current timetable the time required to make the return journey to Leven.